fantasmoio/Fantasmo-Android-SDK/README.md

     fmLocationManager.startUpdatingLocation()

-The second one, makes each Image frame pass a filter in order to reduce the amount of requests into the server.
-These filter include discarding Image frames that are blurry, Image frames that have the same position as previous ones and Image frames that have high and low pitch values:
+The second one, makes each Image frame pass a filter in order to maximize localization quality and reduce the amount of requests into the server.
+These filters include discarding Image frames that are blurry, Image frames that have the same position as previous ones and Image frames that have high and low pitch values:

     fmLocationManager.startUpdatingLocation(true)